Helicobacter pylori (H. pylori) bacteria

 do breath tests, which can detect carbon broken down by H. pylori after

 the patient drinks a solution.
 Breath tests are time-consuming, provide no information

 about the infection's severity, and can be difficult to perform in young children.

-but give no information about an infection's severity.
+no information about an infection's severity.